 The platform's strength lies in database depth and accuracy.
 LexisNexis maintains one of the world's largest legal databases, ensuring comprehensive coverage of case law, statutes, and regulations.

-Pricing integrates with existing Lexis subscriptions, with AI features adding $200-$500 per user monthly depending on usage levels.
-The seamless integration makes adoption straightforward for existing Lexis users.
+Pricing integrates with existing Lexis subscriptions, adding $200-500 per user monthly depending on usage levels.
+Research accuracy consistently exceeds 92% in independent testing.

 CoCounsel leverages GPT-4's advanced language understanding for comprehensive legal research and analysis.
 Built by Casetext, the platform focuses on research accuracy and collaborative workflows.

-Core research features:
+Core research features include:

 Deep database search: Access to extensive case law and statutory databases